Children Behavior Therapy in Michigan

 • Conduct Disorder: Children with this disorder show a pattern of violating societal norms or the basic rights of others.
 There are four categories of symptoms that a child may exhibit; aggression to people and animals, destruction of property, deceitfulness or theft, and serious violation of rules.

-Behavior Problem Therapy: Treatment and Symptoms
+Children Behavior Therapy: Treatment and Symptoms

 Therapists, Counselors, Psychotherapists, and Psychologists at each of our locations give children a place where they feel safe to talk about their emotions, behaviors, and what may or may not be causing them.
 There are many reasons that a child may be acting out in a way that is not age appropriate in today’s society and it is important to know what influences each child’s behavior so that they can work on what is best for that individual child.
 Interventions for children with behavior problems are most effective when they begin before adolescents and when they include some family element.
 Parents can help their children manage their emotions and behaviors through positive reinforcement, time outs, and other similar techniques.
 The sooner a child receives the help they need to develop self-control for their emotions and behaviors the better.
-Below are a list of general symptoms that may indicate a need for Behavior Problem Therapy.
+Below are a list of general symptoms that may indicate a need for Behavior Therapy for kids.

 Symptoms: Often loses temper, is easily annoyed, is often angry/resentful, argues with or defies authority figures, annoys others on purpose, blames others, is spiteful, throws temper tantrums frequently, is physically aggressive, damage property, bullies or threatens others, initiates physical fights, steals, broken into someone’s house, stays out at night, or has ran away from home.